 C Day-Lewis Room

 The C Day-Lewis Room is accessible via the Back Quad although there are three steps to negotiate.
-It is important to note that if a visitor with a mobility disability needs access to the C Day-Lewis Room during the evenings or at weekends, 24 hours advance notice must be given to the Lodge (01865 277900 or internal 77900) so that assistance can be arranged as the Porter cannot leave the Lodge unattended.
+It is important to note that if a visitor with a mobility disability needs access to the C Day-Lewis Room during the evenings or at weekends, 24 hours advance notice must be given to the Lodge (01865 277900 or internal 77900) so that assistance can be arranged as the Lodge staff cannot leave the Lodge unattended.
 The entrance door does not currently have an electronic door opener.
 The room is equipped with a hearing loop system.

 Lee Shau Kee Room